robmadole/jig/docs/source/pluginapi.rst

 would be a pain to test them.
 You'd either be creating the input data yourself by hand or using a carefully crafted Git repository.

-Jig takes a set of numbered directories and creates a Git repository for you that your tests can make assertions against.
+Jig has a way of making this dead simple.
+It takes a set of numbered directories and creates a Git repository for you that your tests can make assertions against.

 .. warning:: This is a strange concept to understand at first.
 Look at some of
              the tests in Jig's own common plugins if some real examples would help.